Akalyax/19/README.md

 # Piscine
 Project did during the Piscine
 # Piscine-Reload
-First project at 19, 27 exercices from Piscine
+First project at 19, 27 exercices from Piscine --> finished Aug 31 14:17